 According to the NCRI, “Sharif University students declared in a statement that not only Rouhani’s promises to students and about university has not been fulfilled after three years, but continually additional unjust expenses and limiting regulations have been imposed on them.”

-Also occurring on the morning of September 27, by the NCRI, thousands of the retired personnel of the Education Ministry staged protest rallies in Tehran, Kermanshah, Isfahan, Zanjan, Kerman, Shiraz, Tabriz, Aligoodarz, Mashhad, Rasht, Abhar, Ilam, Yazd, Gorgan, Hamedan, Behbahan, Birjand, Bojnourd, Sanandaj, Nahavand, as well as in some cities in the northern Gilan Province.
+Also occurring on the morning of September 27, according to an article published by the NCRI, thousands of the retired personnel of the Education Ministry staged protest rallies in Tehran, Kermanshah, Isfahan, Zanjan, Kerman, Shiraz, Tabriz, Aligoodarz, Mashhad, Rasht, Abhar, Ilam, Yazd, Gorgan, Hamedan, Behbahan, Birjand, Bojnourd, Sanandaj, Nahavand, as well as in some cities in the northern Gilan Province.

 Outside the Iranian regime’s parliament (Majlis),protestors are carrying placards which read, “Dignity, jobs, are our inalienable rights”, and “Poverty line = 3million, our salaries = 1million”, as well as “The retired = The forgotten”, and, “Respect for the retired = attending to their living conditions.”